Combinatorial description of the principal congruence subgroup $\gamma$(2) in SL(2, z): Relations in and polygon dissections

-The original formulation of Theorem~\ref{CoCoThm} uses the beautiful notion of Coxeter's {\it frieze pattern}.
-Let us recall that a frieze pattern is an array of $(n-1)$ infinite rows of positive integers with the rows $1$ and $n-1$ consisting in $1$'s.
-Every elementary $2\times2$ ``diamond''
+The original formulation of Theorem~\ref{CoCoThm} uses the beautiful notion of Coxeter's \textit{frieze}.
+Let us recall that a~ frieze is an array of \((n-1)\) infinite rows of positive integers with the rows \(1\) and \(n-1\) consisting in \(1\)'s.
+Every elementary \(2\times2\) ``diamond''

-of the frieze must satisfy the unimodular rule $ad-bc=1.$ Coxeter proved in~\cite{Cox} that the row $2$ (and $n-2$) is an $n$-periodic sequence satisfying equation~\eqref{CoCEqI}.
-The Conway-Coxeter theorem~\cite{CoCo} identifies Coxeter's friezes with triangulations.
+of the frieze must satisfy the unimodular rule \(ad-bc = 1\).
+Coxeter proved in~\cite{Cox} that the row \(2\) (and \(n-2\)) is an \(n\)-periodic sequence satisfying equation~\eqref{CoCEqI}.
+The Conway-Coxeter theorem of~\cite{CoCo} and~\cite{CoCo2} identifies Coxeter's friezes with triangulations.

-Let us give here an example of a frieze pattern for $n=5$.
+Let us give here an example of a~ frieze for \(n = 5\):

-The $5$-periodic sequence $(1,3,1,2,2)$ is the quiddity of a triangulation of a pentagon.
+The \(5\)-periodic sequence \((1,3,1,2,2)\) is the quiddity of a~ triangulation of a~ pentagon.

-For a survey on frieze patterns; see~\cite{Sop}.
-Variants of frieze patterns involving other types of polygon dissections can be found in \cite{BHJ, HJ, CH}.
-Links with frieze patterns and presentations of $\SL(2,\Z)$ also appeared in \cite{BR}. \begin{rem} {\rm Let us mention that~\eqref{TheTPEqn} turns out to be equivalent to the condition of total positivity; see~\cite{O}, Corollary~2.3, and can be formulated in more standard terms of continued fractions and total positive $(2\times2)$-matrices; see~\cite{MO}.
-In terms used by Coxeter, this total positivity means that every entry of the frieze pattern is positive. } \end{rem}
+For a~ survey on friezes, see~\cite{Sop}.
+Variants of friezes involving other types of polygon dissections can be found in~\cite{BHJ}, \cite{HJ}, \cite{CH}.
+Links of friezes to presentations of \(\SL(2,\Z)\) also appeared in~\cite{BR}. \begin{remark} Let us mention that~\eqref{TheTPEqn} turns out to be equivalent to the condition of total positivity, see~\cite[Corollary 2.3]{O}; and it can be formulated in more standard terms of continued fractions and total positive \((2\times2)\)-matrices, see~\cite{MO}.
+In terms used by Coxeter, this total positivity means that every entry of the frieze is positive. \end{remark}